 The parties mutually agreed to delay the exchange of initial disclosures until February 11, 2014.
 Def.'s App. at 3-4.
 Defendant met that deadline, plaintiff did not.
 Id. at 6.
 Further, as noted by defendant in a letter dated February 20, 2014, plaintiff's initial disclosures did not appear to comply with RCFC 26(a)(1)(A)(iii) regarding the accounting back-up for plaintiff's computation of damages.
 Id. at 7-8.
 Nothing in the record before the court shows that plaintiff has ever complied with RCFC 26(a)(1)(A)(iii) or this court's Preliminary Scheduling Order of January 2, 2014 which specifically cites this rule.
-Plaintiff has apparently failed to provide in approximately two years (December 2013 through November 2015) what plaintiff's counsel agreed to provide in approximately two months (December 2013 through January 2014).
+Plaintiff has apparently failed to provide in approximately two years (December 2013 through December 2015) that which plaintiff's counsel agreed to provide in approximately two months (December 2013 through January 2014).

 On February 20, 2014, defendant urged plaintiff to correct the deficiency in plaintiff's initial disclosures on or before March 24, 2014.
 Def.'s App. at 8.
 When no response from plaintiff's counsel was received, defendant served discovery requests upon plaintiff on March 31, 2014.
 These formal requests included document production requests and interrogatories.
 Id. at 27-29, 33-34.
-Plaintiff did not provide any documents or answers to interrogatories within thirty days, as requested.
+Plaintiff did not provide any documents or answers to interrogatories within thirty days, as requested.3

 Instead, the parties held a telephone conference on May 15, 2014 to discuss defendant's outstanding discovery requests.
 Def.'s Mot. at 2-3.
 Plaintiff's counsel promised during this call to provide more accounting data, but weeks went by with no action from plaintiff.
 Id. at 3.
 On June 13, 2014, defendant inquired as to when plaintiff would be meeting its discovery obligations.
 Def.'s App. at 15.
-On June 24, 2014, plaintiff's counsel provided additional accounting information which defendant characterizes as "woefully inadequate."
+On June 24, 2014, plaintiff's counsel provided additional accounting information which defendant characterized as "woefully inadequate."
 Def.'s Mot. at 3.
-In a July 2, 2014 email to plaintiff's counsel, defendant's counsel provided, in painstaking detail, his analysis of the shortcomings in plaintiff's accounting data related to its computation of damages.
-Def.'s App. at 20-21.
-This letter noted, too, that the court's discovery schedule was becoming unrealistic due to the delays in obtaining basic information from plaintiff.
-Id. at 21.
+In a

-&lt;sup>3/ There is no indication in the record that plaintiff has ever substantively responded to this requested discovery, or, for that matter, to supplemental discovery requests served on July 24, 2014.
+3/ There is no indication in the record that plaintiff has ever substantively responded to this requested discovery, or, for that matter, to supplemental discovery requests served on July 24, 2014.